Koro140/c-lox-lox/README.md

 ```

 ### AST Builder
-To generate the Expr.h file build and run
+To generate the Expr.h and Stmt.h files build and run
 ```bash
 ./build/AST_Gen
 ```